dimitrisdimos00/Scrabble/README.md

 # Scrabble
-A cli scrabble game written in python for greek
+A greek cli scrabble game written in python